Medical and Welfare

 The programme is about pilots and controllers helping each other to achieve and maintain our Professional Standards.

 Pilot Professional Standards Booklet | Air Traffic Controller Professional Standards Booklet

 This programme is for members of the aviation community, aimed at helping anyone whose use of alcohol or other drugs is of concern.
 A cornerstone of HIMS is the understanding that substance dependence is a treatable medical condition.
 HIMS is modelled on well-established overseas programmes which have assisted thousands of pilots return to work.
 It is an industry wide effort in which employers, unions and the CAA work together and preserve careers and further flight safety.

 NZALPA Member Insurances

-One of the many benefits pilots and controllers gain through having NZALPA membership is access to quality insurance plans.
+One of the many benefits pilots and controllers gain through NZALPA membership is access to quality insurance plans (entitlement is in accordance with the terms of those schemes).
 While we promote and in some cases administer these policies, NZALPA avoids providing advice to members about their individual levels of cover.
 Professionals who have expertise in this area are available and we urge members to seek assistance in determining appropriate levels of insurance.

 Insurance information along with these contacts can be found separately on this website under member insurances.